bambora/na-payment-apis-demo/README.md

 ## Local Dev SSL Setup

-If you require HTTPS, then you'll need to create a local CA authority, trust it, and then generate certs to use.
+If you require HTTPS, then you'll need to create a local Certificate Authority (CA), trust it, and then generate certs to use.

 ### Generate the Root cert & App Cert